 Q1.
 What is Section 44 of Arbitration Act?

-Section 44 of Arbitration Act defines a foreign arbitral award as an award made in a New York Convention state based on a commercial dispute under a written arbitration agreement.
+It defines a foreign arbitral award as one made in a notified New York Convention country, arising out of a commercial dispute under a valid written arbitration agreement.

 Q2.
-What is a foreign award under Section 44?
+What qualifies as a foreign award under Section 44?

 Q3.
 Is a foreign award enforceable in India?

 Q4.
-Does Section 44 embrace all foreign arbitration awards?
+Does Section 44 cover all foreign arbitration awards?

 Q5.
-Can Indian courts refuse to enforce a foreign award?
+Can Indian courts refuse enforcement of a foreign award?

-Yes, but on limited grounds only, like if the award is against Indian public policy or not supported by a valid arbitration agreement.
+Yes, but only on limited grounds such as invalid arbitration agreements or if the award is against the public policy of India.